bnojavan/bnojavan/README.md

 <p align="center">Python | PyTorch  | PySpark | Tensorflow  | MATLAB

-I am a machine learning scientist responsible for the design, implementation, and deployment of machine learning algorithms.
+Hi 👋!
+My name is Behnaz Nojavanasghari and I am a machine learning scientist responsible for the design, implementation, and deployment of machine learning algorithms.
 I am experienced in applying machine learning and computer vision in various applications and industries and have led projects end to end.

 I am passionate about understanding and modeling human behavior and enabling computers with similar behaviors.
 These behaviors include a wide range from enabling a computer to recognize a user's smile to building a virtual human or a robot surgeon.
 I love to work on multidisciplinary projects and I am always up for collaborating with experts from different fields.
 I hold a Ph.D. in Computer Science and I am committed to bring creative ideas to life.